Usamaliaquat123/DigitEMB-Android-App-/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License .
+See [License](https://github.com/flightjs/example-app/blob/master/LICENSE.md) for details.

 ## Acknowledgments